praxisnetau/silverstripe-module-starter/README.md

 are processed and bundled using [webpack][webpack], and the included config is ready to create bundles for both the website and the CMS.
-Your admin bundles will be included in the CMS automatically (see [config.yml](_config/config.yml)), however you will need to handle loading the website bundles yourself, e.g. using `Requirements` or the like.
+Your admin bundles will be included in the CMS automatically (see [config.yml](_config/config.yml)), however you will need to handle loading the website bundles yourself, e.g. by using `Requirements` in your controller.

 A `yarn.lock` file is included with the repo.
 To install build dependencies, run: